tonytvo/blog-generator/content/blog/phan-tich-tai-chinh-kinh-doanh-sab/index.md

   - is there any plan to increase the market shares?
   - is there any plan to improve the export?
   - what's the plan to improve on-trade, off trade?
+- **what's the plan to implement ESOAP?**
+  - currently, the company has no plan for ESOAP.
+However, they mentioned they have the plan for that, not sure when?
 # Quotes